Simone Biles pulls out of Olympic all-around competition

 The decision comes a day after Biles removed herself from the team final following one rotation because she felt she wasn't mentally ready.

-Biles has received global support for her decision, with fans including the Director-General of the World Health Organization and fellow Olympians like Max Whitlock applauding her decision to prioritize her mental health.
+Biles has received lots of support for prioritizing her mental health, from many quarters, ranging from the Director-General of the World Health Organization to fellow Olympians like Max Whitlock:

 Jade Carey, who finished ninth in qualifying, will take Biles' place in the all-around.
-Carey initially didn't qualify because she was the third-ranking American behind Biles and Sunisa Lee.
-International Gymnastics Federation rules limit countries to two athletes per event in the finals.
+Carey didn't qualify at first because she was the third-ranking American behind Biles and Sunisa Lee.
+International Gymnastics Federation rules keep countries from using more than two athletes per event in the finals.